riklaunim/pyusb-keyboard-alike/README.md

 * On init we connect to the USB reader and start a thread that will end when the USB device returns a result (or exception)
 * When thread is finished a signal is emitted that will be handled by *_receive_data* method.
 It checks if the thread set a return value and if so it will add it to list.
 On error it will print it and if it's repeating (device gone wild) it will terminate the application.
+In more production-ready applications the exception control should be more strict (like skipping trash-reads exception, but not exceptions preventing operations on the device).
 * If all is good *_receive_data* will start the reading thread again allowing the application to work continuously.